MrGiovanni/Touchstone/README.md

   <h1><strong>Touchstone Benchmark</strong></h1>
 </div>

 We present Touchstone, a large-scale  medical segmentation benchmark based on annotated **5,195** CT volumes from **76** hospitals for training, and **6,933** CT volumes from **8** additional hospitals for testing.
-We invite AI inventor to train their models on AbdomenAtlas, and we independently evaluate the algorithms.
-We already collaborated with **14** influential research teams, and we remain accepting new submissions.
+We invite AI inventors to train their models on AbdomenAtlas, and we independently evaluate their algorithms.
+We have already collaborated with **14** influential research teams, and we remain accepting new submissions.

 ## How to Participate?